Umutalb/resume/README.md

 The generated PDF will be available as `Update_Umut_Resume.pdf` in the repository root.
 You can find the latest version [here](./Update_Umut_Resume.pdf).
 (You can change to your name from [action file](./.github/workflows/tex-to-pdf.yml))

+Note:
+If you don’t want the generated CV to be deployed to your website, you can remove the related lines from the workflow file (from line 22 onwards).
+If you do want it deployed, make sure to add a `PAT_TOKEN` in your repository’s Actions secrets.

 ### License

 This project is licensed under the MIT License.
 See the [LICENSE.md](./LICENSE.md) file for details.